Newt Gingrich on Election Security - November 25th, Hour 3

 To be honest, my first message is I don't know.

-Uh this is not the result I expected.
+This is not the result I expected.

-Uh because it uh we lost some incumbents that I didn't count on losing, uh, because last time in 2020, we didn't lose any incumbent House members, and of course in 94 we didn't lose any incumbents.
+We're going to spend probably at least a month just tearing apart everything about this campaign because we lost some incumbents that I didn't count on losing because last time in 2020, we didn't lose any incumbent House members.

-So I want to find out what went wrong with where we what you know, case by case where we did lose an incumbent, and then what happened that we have a whole bunch of races apparently where we're within a thousand or two thousand votes, but we don't quite get there.
+So I want to find out what went wrong with where we, you know, case by case where we did lose an incumbent.

-Uh and and what should we learn from that?
+And what should we learn from that?

-So there are a number of things that I think we just we don't understand right now.
+So there are a number of things that I think we just, we don't understand right now.

-Um I'm not willing to go out on the limb.
+And I'm not willing to go out on the limb.

-I'm I'm happy to tell people, uh, if they heard me on your shows over the last few months, they will remember I was wrong.
+And if they heard me on your shows over the last few months, they will remember I was wrong.

-And especially when you have people that are outside the arena of politics and they enter this arena, um, many times they're just not fully prepared for it.
+And especially when you have people that are outside the arena of politics and they enter this arena, many times they're just not fully prepared for it.

 Now, there were some amazing exceptions this year.